 Jeremiah joined us a pastoral resident in early 2017.
 We liked him so much, we hired him as our Director of Spiritual Formation at the end of 2018.
-Jeremiah is assisting Gary and Matt with planning events and teaching on Sunday.
+Jeremiah is assists with planning events and teaching on Sunday.
 He helps the youth staff with some projects and even takes some time to teach our students.
 If you’ve read any of the Daily Devotionals that accompany our sermon series, you know that Jeremiah is an excellent writer.
 He is a great addition to our staff.

 What is your favorite book (outside of the Bible)?
 Why?

 I feel like its a pastoral cliche to list anything by C.S.
 Lewis, but I’m a huge fan of his writing, especially the Narnia series.
 I grew up reading and re-reading those books, and they will always have a special place on my bookshelf.

 However, I’m going to say that my favorite book is Gilead, by Marilynne Robinson.
 Its a story about a small town pastor as he reflects back on his life, his struggles, and the family he has.
 I first read it in seminary, and I’ve re-read it several times since then.

 Dog or cat?
 Why?